albakhtari/photoshop-22-linux/README.md

 - [x] Check wether Photoshop is installed before installing (does the "_Ps-prefix_" folder exist?)

-- [ ] Check that components are installed in the installer
+- [x] ~Check that components are installed in the installer~ Improve dependencies checking

+- [ ] Colour code the output

 - [ ] Sort out "open with" issue